statamic/docs/content/collections/docs/git-automation.md

 Enabling Statamic's Git integration is like having Spock in your enterprise, listening for content changes with those large handsome ears.
 You won't find anyone more committed. 🖖

-> This feature is the evolution of Statamic v2's [Spock addon](https://github.com/statamic/spock).

 <figure>
     <img src="/img/git-utility.png" alt="Git utility allowing user to manually trigger commits from control panel">
 </figure>